 The action plan below outlines the planned works at Sadlers Wood in 2023.
-The plan is based on Green Flag and visitor feedback, corporate aims and objectives, and ranger input.
+The plan was based on Green Flag and visitor feedback, corporate aims and objectives, and ranger input.
 The plan is not exhaustive and remains fluid due to the fast paced and reactive nature of our service and the work we do.
 Only new or significant works are listed in this plan, with general park management and maintenance being completed by the team as normal alongside this.
+We have updated the table with notes outlining the progress with each.
+2024's action plan is provided beneath this.

-Improvement/Addition Responsible Proposed completion Further wildlife surveys Rangers/Volunteers 2x in 2023 Improve school/community involvement CB/AG End of year Build on site events CB/AG Aug 23 Install more permanent interpretation Rangers Jun 23 Improved waymarked trail Rangers/volunteers Sept 23 Promote muddy boots group to wider audience AG CB GM Jul 23 Contact identified community groups AG Jul 23 Install minimum of one new sculpture or new feature All Dec 23 Continue to create wildflower and butterfly ride through the woodland as specified within work plan Rangers/Volunteers Dec 23 Tree planting of native species on perimeter of woodland rides and specified within work plan.
-Rangers/Volunteers Dec 23 Ranger led event for local schools to encourage using Sadlers wood.
-Rangers/Volunteers Winter 23
+Improvement/Addition Responsible Proposed completion Notes Further wildlife surveys Rangers/Volunteers 2x in 2023 Ongoing - results available for next year's review Improve school/community involvement CB/AG End of year School group has proven difficult but community involvement is improving Build on site events CB/AG Aug 23 Ongoing Install more permanent interpretation Rangers Jun 23 Complete - more to follow Improved waymarked trail Rangers/volunteers Sept 23 To be completed by Easter Promote muddy boots group to wider audience AG CB GM Jul 23 Complete - will continue Contact identified community groups AG Jul 23 Not complete Install minimum of one new sculpture or new feature All Dec 23 Complete Continue to create wildflower and butterfly ride through the woodland as specified within work plan Rangers/Volunteers Dec 23 Complete Tree planting of native species on perimeter of woodland rides and specified within work plan.
+Rangers/Volunteers Dec 23 Complete Ranger led event for local schools to encourage using Sadlers wood.
+Rangers/Volunteers Winter 23 Not complete - capacity didn't allow